Table of Contents

 Likely, your dog will come home with a big cone on his head so that he can’t lick at his stitches.
 This is good.
 Leave that cone on, even if you feel it looks silly or impedes your dog’s movement.
 It’s there for your dog’s good.
 Because if he begins licking his stitches, he risks getting bacteria that could cause an infection in the incision.

 Keep your dog away from his stitches in other ways, too.
-Don’t let him scratch at them, for example.
+Don’t let him scratch at the stitches, for example.
 Not only does this run the same risk of infection, but it can also harm the stitches or the healing incision.

-As a general rule, leave the stitches alone unless instructed to clean the area by your vet, and make sure your dog leaves them alone.
+As a general rule, leave the stitches alone unless instructed to clean the area by your vet.
 You want the area to have as little risk of infection or re-opening as possible, as both can impede healing.

 Watch for Signs of Issue